appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day12/+page.md

 ## Tips

-Sure, here are some tips and code examples for a lesson on stateful widgets in Flutter:

-## Tips for working with stateful widgets

 - It's a good practice to keep stateful widgets **small and focused** on a single responsibility.
 This makes the widget easier to understand, test, and maintain.
 - When you need to update the internal state of a stateful widget, use the `setState()` method.
 This method triggers a rebuild of the widget, updating its display based on the new state.